 While the majority of executors and administrators handle probate timely and adequately, there are times where an executor refuses to act.
 There are steps that you can take to hurry the executor along and protect your interest in an estate.
-You are entitled to a full accounting of the estate’s assets and to timely distribution of the estate’s assets.
+You are entitled to a full accounting of the estate’s assets and to the timely distribution of the estate’s assets.

 Just because you are waiting doesn’t mean that the executor is not acting – they may be doing other things.